analogdevicesinc/precision-converters-firmware/doc/sphinx/source/iio_osc/data_streaming.rst

 The "AD579X IIO Application" is used as a reference here.
 For AD5790, which is a one-channel VDAC, the update rate is 71.4 KSPS.
-So, if a sine wave of full scale with 200 data points is to be streamed, the output frequency that can be seen will be 357 Hz (fo = fs/np = Sample rate/number of data points = 71.4K/200).
+So, if a sine wave with 200 data points is to be streamed, the output frequency that can be seen will be 357 Hz (fo = fs/np = Sample rate/number of data points = 71.4K/200).
 The effective output frequency might also vary based on the number of channels enabled on the device.